beast-dev/doc/tutorials/workshop_respiratory_virus_phylodynamics/workshop_respiratory_virus_phylodynamics.md

 {% include image.html file="image9.png" prefix=root_url %}

-In this case, the default prior for the exponential growth rate (the Laplace distribution) prefers relatively small growth rates because the of the default scale (<samp>1.0</samp>).
-However, on this epidemic scale, the growth rate parameter take could take on relatively large values.
-Therefore, we will increase the variance of this prior distribution by setting the scale to <samp>100</samp>.
+On this epidemic scale, the growth rate parameter take could take on relatively large values.
+Therefore, we will use the default scale of <samp>100</samp>.
+However, depending on the analysis, a stronger prior and thus smaller variance could be preferred.
 A useful exercise could be to examine the sensitity of the growth rate estimates to different scale values for this prior distribution (e.g. scale = 1, 10, 100).

-The other priors can be left at their default options.
+All the priors here can be left at their default options.

 #### Setting up the operators